 I also invested in this little mobile/radio (that my 3 and 4-year-old still use nearly every night to fall asleep to this day!) it has a “channel” that is a heart beat sound and I think the boys found it soothing in those early months.
 My 3 year old still loves that channel the most in fact.

 The routine of the music almost lulled them to sleep instantly.
-The routine is a big part of how to get good sleepers and we’re gonna get to that in a hot sec.
+A quality newborn sleep routine is a big part of how to get good sleepers and we’re gonna get to that in a hot sec.

 This is all super important.